social media for small business owners

 • How much time are you really spending on social each day?

-• Are you tracking results—or just guessing?
+• And are you tracking results—or just guessing?

-• Which platform drives your best results?
+• And which platform drives your best results?